suparngp/kotlin-multiplatform-projects/docs/docs/graphql/README.md

 3. Use your own transport to make network requests.
 For example, use multiplatform client like [ktor-client]() or a native client like [Alamofire]() and [OkHttp]().
 4. Customize / Extend default implementations of various parts of the library.

-## Architecture
+## Parts of package

 `suparnatural-graphql` is comprised of two parts and **cannot** be used without each other.

 1. A `Gradle plugin` which generates strictly typed model classes from `GraphQL` operations.
-2. A library which provides API and implementations for `GraphQL` client, `Link` and other things.
+2. A client library which provides API and implementations for `GraphQL` client, `Link` and other things.

+## Limitations

+**Inline Fragments** and **conditional fields** are not yet supported as far as type generation is concerned.

+Currently, **only query operations are supported**.

+## Inspiration & Credits

-The plugin is inspired by the build script part of integrating [apollo-ios](https://github.com/apollographql/apollo-ios) and also uses the same [apollo-tooling](https://github.com/apollographql/apollo-tooling) to pull `schema` and generate an intermediate
-`JSON` structure which can then be translated to type safe classes.
+This library is very much inspired by [apollo-ios](https://www.apollographql.com/docs/ios/) and [apollo-link](https://www.apollographql.com/docs/link/) by [Apollo GraphQL team]().
+In many ways, it tries to achieve the same level of parity with the mentioned packages.
+For example, The gradle plugin uses the script from build phases of [apollo-ios](https://www.apollographql.com/docs/ios/) and also uses the same [apollo-tooling](https://github.com/apollographql/apollo-tooling) to pull `schema` and generate an intermediate `JSON` structure which can then be translated to type safe classes.

+[kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) is also used to deserialize raw data into strict types.